info201b-au2022/project-group-28/docs/p01-proposal.md

 ### Expected Implications

 We can draw out essential data and information about the coral reefs' health and bleaching.
 The data we gathered answers where coral bleaching occurs and the factors causing the rate of coral bleaching to rise.
-Within the Great Barrier, we could pinpoint the exact location where coral bleaching most commonly occurs.
+Within the vast locations of coral reef structures, we could pinpoint the exact location where coral bleaching most commonly occurs.
 This helped us determine what marine species are at stake and why the environment caused so much coral bleaching.
 The information we gathered can help inform and teach others how to better care for the environment and save the corals.
 Our research can be shared with numerous people and let them know the significance of the coral reefs and how they can help contribute to protecting them.
 Our data may also be helpful to marine biologists or conservationists in the future.
-They may need information on coral bleaching in the Great Barrier Reef and use our research in their projects.
+They may need information on coral bleaching and use our research in their projects.

 ### Limitations
 Some limitations may be limited access to research and data sets.
 There is lots of data on coral bleaching in general, but